isc-projects/bind9/doc/arm/reference.rst

 ``max-stale-ttl``
    If retaining stale RRsets in cache is enabled, and returning of stale cached answers is also enabled, ``max-stale-ttl`` sets the maximum time for which the server retains records past their normal expiry to return them as stale records, when the servers for those records are not reachable.
-The default is 12 hours.
+The default is 1 day.
 The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.

    For stale answers to be returned, the retaining of them in cache must be enabled via the configuration option ``stale-cache-enable``, and returning